How Often Do You Take A Cat To The Vet? 2023

 If your cat is just under a year old, we recommend sending them to the veterinarian once a month.
 With their first visit taking place when they are about 8 weeks old.

-Kittens require many rounds of vaccines throughout their first year to keep them from prevalent pathogens illnesses.
+Kittens require many rounds of vaccines throughout their first year to keep them from prevalent pathogens and illnesses.
 Kittens should get the Feline Leukemia vaccination as well as the FVRCP vaccine.
 Which protects your feline buddy from three extremely infectious and sometimes fatal feline diseases.
 Feline Viral Rhinotracheitis (FHV-1), Feline Calicivirus (FCV), and Cats Panleukopenia (FPL).

 The exact date of your cat’s vaccines will vary based on your area and your cat’s overall health.